Fildo7525/reloader.nvim/README.md

 # reloader.nvim

+> :warning: This plugin is still in development.
+If you find any bug please do not hesitate to create an issue of PR

 reloader.nvim is a ftplugin extension for telescope.
 This plugin can alter the clangd lsp by changing the *compilationDatabasePath*.
 Thus, you won't have to change the config and restart the project in neovim.